PaddlePaddle/PALM/README.md

 PaddlePALM is a well-designed high-level NLP framework.
 You can efficiently achieve **supervised learning, unsupervised/self-supervised learning, multi-task learning and transfer learning** with minor codes based on PaddlePALM.
 There are three layers in PaddlePALM architecture, i.e., component layer, trainer layer and high-level trainer layer from bottom to top.

 In component layer, PaddlePALM supplies 7 **decoupled** components to achieve a NLP task.
-Each component contains rich `pre-defined Classes` and a `Base Class`.
+Each component contains rich `pre-defined` classes and a `Base` class.
 Pre-defined classes are aiming at typical NLP tasks, and the base class is to help users develop a new Class (based on pre-defined ones or from the base).

 The trainer layer is to establish a computation graph with selected components and do training and predicting.
 The training strategy, model saving and loading, evaluation and predicting procedures are described in this layer.
 Noted a trainer can only process one task.